SquarePenguin101/www.squarepenguin.co.uk/content/guides/tv-download-guide.md

 ## How do I search for programmes using get_iplayer?

-See: [get_iplayer v2.90 release notes](https://github.com/get-iplayer/get_iplayer/wiki/releasenotes/ "get_iplayer 2.89-2.90 Release Notes") and onwards to see how recent changes have impacted get_iplayer before searching for any programmes.
+See the [Searching section](https://github.com/get-iplayer/get_iplayer/wiki/documentation#searching) of the wiki documentation for information on get_iplayer search limitations before searching for any programmes.

 To begin using get_iplayer, we should first search for the programme we want to watch.
 Once you have the programme in mind that you would like to see, we simply search for a programme using get_iplayer by typing the following: